-Verde Environmental Consultants, (Verde) was commissioned by ESB Engineering & Major Projects to undertake Preliminary Risk Assessments along a 480m section of cable where there was suspected leakage of cable fluids and where works are proposed to remove the cable and install new service ducts.
-This report focuses on a hydrocarbon leak from a 38 kV power cable located along Fairhill and Wolfe Tone Street on the northern side of Cork City.
+Verde Environmental Consultants, (Verde) was commissioned by ESB Engineering & Major Projects to undertake Preliminary Risk Assessments (PRA) at several locations where there were leaks of cable fluid. .
+This report focuses on a hydrocarbon leak from a 38 kV power cable located along Fairhill and Wolfe Tone Street on the northern side of Cork City (ESB Ref: 56 Fairhill - Kilbarry 38 kV).